Quintusnz/Math-Dash/design-documentation/design-system/components/modals.md

 # Modals & Dialogs

 ## Overview
 Modals interrupt the user flow to demand attention or input.
-In Math Dash, they are used for Pause menus, Game Over summaries, Settings, and "Grown-ups" gates.
+In Ready Steady Math, they are used for Pause menus, Game Over summaries, Settings, and "Grown-ups" gates.

 ## Variants